 If you haven’t heard of data science by now, I hope you’ll tell me who sold you your isolated wilderness cabin so I can get one too.
-Data science, and related fields like big data and machine learning, are such unbelievably popular fields at the moment that companies are scrambling to get their hands on people with the relevant skills.
+Data science, and related fields like big data and machine learning, are such popular fields at the moment that companies are scrambling to get their hands on people with the relevant skills.

 There are lots of ways you can get into data science.
 You can learn on your own, go to a data science bootcamp, or go to a traditional college.
 Bootcamp projects are designed to help you gain hands-on skills quickly.

-Whichever route you choose, though, I’d recommend you cut your teeth doing some simple beginner data science projects as you develop your skills while using various data science programming languages.
-This way you’ll begin building a familiarity with the material and learning to troubleshoot the inevitable problems that emerge.
+Whichever route you choose, I’d recommend you cut your teeth doing some simple beginner data science projects as you develop your skills while using various data science programming languages.
+This way you’ll begin building an understanding of the material and learning to troubleshoot the inevitable problems that emerge.

 Get Your Start with These Data Science Project Ideas

-There is an almost unlimited number of things you could put on a list like this one.
+There is an unlimited number of things you could put on a list like this one.
 I tried to limit myself to truly basic tasks which don’t overlap with machine learning (no regressors or classifiers).

 Below are some basic data science projects, with links to relevant datasets.
 I’ve assumed that you have a basic familiarity with the command line and at least one data science package, like Pandas.